Financial Literacy Month & Beyond: 4 Ways to Support Employees’ Financial Health

 A competitive benefits package is only as valuable as employees' understanding and use of it.
 For many workers, benefits remain a somewhat mysterious and underutilized part of their total compensation.
 Health savings accounts, flexible spending accounts, and accident, critical illness, and disability insurance can play integral roles within overall financial well-being, but often go untapped simply because employees don't fully recognize their value and how to use them.

 A clear, year-round benefits communication strategy changes that.
 By not limiting communications to annual benefits enrollment, information can be more educational and tied to relevant life events or financial decisions.
-When employees understand their benefits, they make better choices, feel more financially secure, and appreciate the full value of the options available to them.
+When employees have a clear understanding of their benefits, they are better equipped to make informed decisions and understand the range of options available to them.

 Employers don’t have to develop and manage the communications plan on their own.
-Benefits consulting and insurance carrier partners often offer proven communications and decision-support tools that can be adapted and personalized to fit specific programs.
+Benefits consulting and insurance carrier providers often offer communications and decision-support tools that can be adapted and personalized to fit specific programs.

 4. Help employees prepare for a financially secure retirement.